nuta/vhpc2025-keynote/slides.md

 # What's coming next? (my ideas)

-- Higher-level, rich hypervisor interface!
+- The guest ↔︎ host interface goes higher!

 ---

-# Virtio alternatives: Higher-level hypercalls
+# Virtio alternatives: Do we need a queue interface?

 - Virtio is a generic queue + notification mechanism.
-  - Good fit for virtual devices.
-- What if we port Foreign Function Interface techniques to hypervisors?
-  - Zero-copy data transfer, etc.
+- Similar to io_uring - and Linux provides more I/O APIs!
 ![](./diagrams/virtio.svg)

 ---

-# Virtio-tcp & udp
+# Higher-level interfaces in Virtio: virtio-tcp & udp

 - File system is abstracted as virtio-fs.
 - What about network?